RyanKopa/radius_csv_cleaner/README.md

 ```
 The only outside package used in this program is [chardet](https://chardet.readthedocs.io/en/latest/usage.html) which is used to detect the encoding of a file.

-To run the program, simply put all the delimited files into the 'data' directory and run:
+To run the program, simply put all the delimited files into the 'data' directory and run in the parent directory:
 ```bash
 python csv_cleaner.py
 ```
 The cleaned files will be outputted into the 'processed_files/cleaned_files/' directory.
 Any rows of data that couldn't be cleaned will be put into the 'processed_files/dirty_files/' directory.

 The rules engine for executing data quality checks specific to the data are listed in the utils.data_type_checks function.
 This function will need to be changed when the structure of the data changes.
 This is the only manual change necessary for this program, data quality fixes including empty rows, handling line breaks inside rows, encoding issues, duplicate ids, and unmatched quotations are handled outside of utils.data_type_checks and don't need to be adjusted.
-Ideally, this program will clean a csv enough for it to be properly loaded into a database or another program.
+Ideally, this program will clean a delimited file enough for it to be properly loaded into a database or another program.

 Testing
 -------